Ioanardelean/PanicControl/Wiki.md

 ### Panic Control
 is more user friendly, much faster, and performant.
 Panic is more a communication site than monitoring.
 - Monitoring -> Uptime and downtime status
-- Alerting -> Customized email and Status Page.
+- Alerting -> Customized email for dev team and customers

 ### Uptrends `go forward` : <https://www.uptrends.com>
 - Monitoring -> Multi Browser Monitoring